onurersel/anim/README.md

 ```

 It supports a bunch of easing functions and chaining multiple animations.
 It's a wrapper on Apple's `UIViewPropertyAnimator` on its core, and falls back to `UIView.animate` on versions before iOS 10.

-It only supports iOS at the moment.
+It uses `NSAnimationContext` on macOS.

 # Installation